xiu-ting/Halve/index.md

 # About Me
 urban x tech x design

-I am a third year student at Yale-NUS College just back from study abroad at Barnard College of Columbia University.
+I am a final year student at Yale-NUS College back from study abroad at Barnard College of Columbia University.
 I am taking classes in Urban Transformation and Leadership as well as CS.
-This summer I wil be joining Dell Technologies as a User Experience (UX) Intern under the Experience Innovation Group.
+This summer I was at Dell Technologies as a User Experience (UX) Intern under the Experience Innovation Group.

 As an Urban Studies major with an Anthropology minor, my diverse interests have given me the opportunity to grow into a quick learning and highly adaptable individual that is self-driven.
 My experiences ranging from start-up to big tech are testament to my search for innovation in interconnected fields and my goal to bring unique perspectives to every question.